 - Boil the fettuccine pasta following the packet instructions.
 Before draining the pasta water, save some for later use.

-- Mix in a medium-size bowl the ricotta, lemon juice and lemon zest, vegetarian hard cheese, extra virgin olive oil, black pepper and salt.
+- Mix in a medium-size bowl the ricotta, juice and zest from the lemon, the shredded vegetarian hard cheese, extra virgin olive oil, black pepper and salt.
 Combine all the ingredients and leave aside.

 - Heat some oil in a skillet or grill pan.
 Cut off the woody ends of the asparagus and grill them for a couple of minutes.
 You will see that they are ready when you can easily pierce the middle with a fork.